paulo70/laborit/README.md

 2) After that run this command 'npm install' to install all dependencies.

+3) Run this command 'npm run dev'

-3) Open your browser at port 3000 and you see application run.
+4) Open your browser at port 3000 and you see application run.

 ---------------------------------------------------------------